PassionateDataScientist/Laptop_price_capstone2/README.md

 • Hyper-parameter tunning can improve the performance.

 ### Motivation ###
+Although it looks like a simple project or just developing a model, the dataset we have isnoisy and needs lots of feature engineering, and preprocessing that will drive your interest in developing this project.
 Laptop Price Prediction is an important problem.
 With a successful model for Laptop Price Prediction, we can choose better option!
-The motivated idea is that, if we know all information about today's laptop’s features, the price is predictable.
+The motivated idea is that, if we know all information about laptop’s features, the price is predictable.
 In 2021, 340 million laptops are forecast to be shipped; this project is for all those 340 million lives!

 ### Bug/ Feature Request ###
 If you find a bug (undesired results), kindly open an issue by including your search query and the expected result [Click Here](https://docs.google.com/forms/d/e/1FAIpQLScN8fZ532hvd9QVAZifRnjcAysQXjaXobGxOhNGJ-A9QzJKtA/viewform?usp=sf_link)